Projects That Matter

 The Rowland House

-We fell in love with this house long before we owned it — from the live oaks in the front yard to the wide window facing the street.
-It felt rooted, generous, and unmistakably part of the neighborhood.
+We fell in love with this house long before we owned it — the live oaks in the front yard, the wide window facing the street, the way it felt rooted in the neighborhood.

-A tree fell on the roof, and the after sitting for a while, the house went up for sale.
-We couldn’t sit with the thought of it being torn down and replaced with something larger, newer, and out of step with what already existed.
-Something that erased what the house was quietly asking to be.
+After a tree fell on the roof, it sat for a while and eventually went up for sale.
+We couldn’t watch it be torn down and replaced with something larger and out of step with what already existed.

 So we bought it.

-The work here isn’t about transformation for its own sake.
-It’s about restoring the house to what it always wanted to be — repairing what was damaged, respecting the time it was built, and letting its character lead the renovation rather than overwrite it.
+This work isn’t about transformation for its own sake.
+It’s about restoring the house to what it always wanted to be — repairing what was damaged and letting its character lead the renovation rather than overwrite it.

 Shared Principles